USC-DP/SQLServerDatabaseDemo/README.md

 # SQL Webserver Database (Allows for SQL Injections):

 This is PHP code designed on a LAMP stack that implements an interactive SQL database on a webserver.
-The PHP code allows for the demostration of an SQL Injection.
+The PHP code sanitizes inputs to prevent SQL injections.

 ![Web Application](database.PNG)